The CHS Trojan Band — A Tradition of Excellence Since 1948

 During the last seven decades, the Trojan Band has performed throughout the United States, Mexico and Europe.
 In its first competition in 1949, the Band received first place in its class at the Fourth District Musical Festival.
 In 1959, the Band made its first appearance out of state in the Lions Club International Parade in New York City.
 The Band has gone on to delight crowds at the Cherry Blossom Parade, Washington, D.C.
 (1970); Mexico City (1976); First Place in Cherry Blossom Field Competition, Washington, D.C.
 (1978); The Tournament of Roses Parade, Pasadena, CA (1981); First Place in the Apple Blossom Festival, Winchester, VA (1983 and 1993); Macy’s Thanksgiving Day Parade, New York City (1984); 100th Annual Tournament of Roses Parade, Pasadena, CA (1989); Orange Bowl Parade, Miami, FL (1990 and 1994) and the Honolulu Parade, Honolulu, HI (1997).
 The Band ushered in the 21st century by marching in London’s New Years Day Parade on January 1, 2001 and performing at the 60th Anniversary of the D-Day Invasion in Normandy, France on June 6, 2004.
 The Trojan Marching Band ended the decade at the Outback Bowl in Tampa, Florida on January 1, 2010, where they performed in the halftime show and marched in the Outback Parade.
 The Trojan Band marched December 2012 at the Holiday Bowl in San Diego, at the Magic Kingdom, Disney World in January 2015, in April 2017 they performed on board the retired aircraft carrier, the U.S.S.
-Intrepid in New York City, most recently the band traveled to Hollywood, California in November of 2018 to perform in the Hollywood Christmas Parade.
+Intrepid in New York City, and most recently the band traveled to Hollywood, California in 2018 to perform for the nationally televised Hollywood Christmas Parade.

 The Trojan Marching Band has also participated in local and state events such as the Children’s Healthcare of Atlanta Christmas Parade, the 100th Anniversary Celebration of Coca-Cola, and both President Clinton and Carter’s Remembrance of President Franklin D. Roosevelt at Warm Springs, GA.
 Our community can see the Band each year in the CHS Homecoming Parade, Carrollton’s Christmas Parade, the Martin Luther King, Jr. Day Parade and the 4th of July Parade as well as halftime at every Trojan football game.